-Tables 1 and 2 provide a detailed breakdown of the estimated replenishment water costs for the ensuing water year.
-These estimated costs are for water purchases only and do not include the additional costs for water replenishment and water quality projects and programs.
-These projects and programs are discussed in detail in Chapter V. The anticipated costs of these projects and programs will be further discussed in District budget workshops, Budget Advisory Committee ("BAC"), and other public meetings before the Board of Directors adopts the 2014/2015 Replenishment Assessment in May.
+These estimated costs are for water purchases only and do not include the additional costs for projects and programs related to water replenishment and water quality matters.
+These projects and programs are presented in Chapter 5, although the costs for these projects and programs are not presented in this ESR but instead in the District's budget workshops, Finance Committee meetings, Board of Directors' meetings, Budget Advisory Committee (BAC) meetings, and other public meetings before the Board of Directors adopts the ensuing year Replenishment Assessment (RA) on or before the second Tuesday in May.